Clickcease

 Varghese Summersett Background

-Improper Photography Charges In Texas
+Improper Photography Charges In Texas (Sept 2025 Update)

-What is Improper Photography in Texas?
+What is Invasive Visual Recording in Texas?

 Here’s a breakdown of the key elements of this law: